 Once approved to leave, you are sent off by costumed girls doing a traditional farewell dance.

 Included in the package, you get a cup of wine, a branch of willow, arranged to symbolize a longing to remain behind.

 The re-enactment is staged from April to November for a group cost of CNY 600 with less than 20 attendees, CNY 1,000 for a group of 20-50 attendees, and a charge of CNY 30 per person when there are more than 50 participants.

 The price of the passport varies according to quality:

 |Inscribed wooden slip style||CNY 50|

 |Linen-made passport||CNY 20|

 |Paper-made passport with silk cover||CNY 20|

-The best time to admire the site is the sunrise and sunset.
-The scarlet sunlight will turn the desert into a sea of 'fire', reminding you that this place was once a fierce battlefield.
-In order to view the sunset, you are recommended to get to the scenic area between 17:00 and 18:00.
-After a one-hour visit to the museum, you can head to the relics site straightly for the sunset.
-If you intend to enjoy the sunrise, you may need to reach the scenic area one day in advance and spend a night in the barracks inside the scenic area.
-Or, there are also farmhouses near the pass, providing accommodation and meals.
+The best time to visit the site is by either sunrise or sunset.
+A scarlet sunlight turns the desert into a sea of 'fire', a reminder that here was a fierce battlefield.
+Come to the scenic area between 17:00 and 18:00.
+After a one-hour visit to the museum, you can head to the relic's site straightly for the sunset.
+To prepare for the sunrise, you need to reach the scenic area a day before and stay there overnight in the barracks or farmhouses near the pass.

-Dunhuang City brims with historical and natural scenery.
-But the public transport is not so convenient.
-Generally, visitors would choose to charter a minibus to visit some popular spots along the west-line at a time, including Western Thousand-Buddha Cave, Han Dynasty Great Wall, Yumenguan, Yangguan, and Yardang National Geopark.
+Dunhuang City is not well served by public transit.
+Generally, visitors need to charter a minibus to get around places like Western Thousand-Buddha Cave, Han Dynasty Great Wall, Yumenguan, Yangguan, and Yardang National Geopark.
 It would cost CNY 400 – 500/per bus.